trans-travel/trans-travel/us/tn.md

  * Trans medical care is legal for adults.
  * Medical transition for people under age 18 is illegal as of July 1, 2023.
 This includes both care provided from within Tennessee and care provided via telehealth.
-While a preliminary injunction (as of July 8, 2023) would have allowed both puberty blockers and hormone therapy for trans youth until the case challenging the ban is heard, the appeals court decided that [stay was invalid](https://storage.courtlistener.com/pdf/2023/07/08/l._w._v._jonathan_skrmetti.pdf).
+While a preliminary injunction would have allowed both puberty blockers and hormone therapy for trans youth until the case challenging the ban is heard, the appeals court decided that [stay was invalid](https://storage.courtlistener.com/pdf/2023/07/08/l._w._v._jonathan_skrmetti.pdf).
-   However, the plaintiffs in a related case in Kentucky have asked that the entire appeals court re-hear the Kentucky appeal, which could have impact in Tennessee.
- * There are some very limited exceptions to the care ban for youth continuing the same care who had received that care prior to the ban up until March 31, 2024.
+   However, this matter is currently being heard by the US Supreme Court (updated Mar.
+26, 2025).
  * Medical providers (including mental health providers) can deny some care on the basis of their religious or ethical beliefs.
  * Some Medical records of patients receiving care at Vanderbilt, including